 Select the Beckhoff IPC.
 The most reliable way to add a route is to set the address info to reference the IP address, not the host name.
 This is because many plant networks don’t have DNS set up in such a way that allows access of factory devices via hostname.
 Select this option, then "Add Route."
 Enter the proper credentials for your IPC in the popup and click "Okay."
 Default credentials for Beckhoff IPCs are:

 - Password: 1

 If you have changed these, use the appropriate credentials.
-If the connection process succeeds, you should see an X or S appear under the Connected column in the Add Route Dialog and the TwinCAT Static Routes window.
+If the connection process succeeds, you should see an X or a small lock appear under the Connected column in the Add Route Dialog and the TwinCAT Static Routes window.
 You can exit these windows now.

 From within the TwinCAT XAE engineering software, open your project.
 Then use the target dropdown menu and select "Choose Target System."

-In the window that pops up, expand the browser tree and select the Beckhoff device.
+In the window that pops up, expand the browser tree and select the Beckhoff IPC.
 Click "OK."

 If you are prompted to change the solution platform, do so.

 Back to Step List